 5.24.
-(Comment: Paragraph 5.3 of DM O1 moved here) Wimbledon Common is protected by European legislation as a Special Area of Conservation (SAC) and national legislation as a Site of Special Scientific Interest.
+Wimbledon Common is protected by European legislation as a Special Area of Conservation (SAC) and national legislation as a Site of Special Scientific Interest.
 The Habitats Regulations require an 'Appropriate Assessment' to be carried out if a plan or project is likely to have a significant effect on Wimbledon Common (either alone or in combination with other plans or projects).
 This may apply to development projects and this is not the same as an Environmental Impact Assessment.
 The Natural England website has more information to help decide whether or not a development project requires an 'Appropriate Assessment'.